Farjuu/Farjuu/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Fiverr and Upwork
+- 🔭 Anymore I’m a Computer Science Lecturer at Sylhet International University
 - 😄 3+ years of experience with Android App Development
 - 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on a global IT